crittermike/personal-blog/src/pages/ramblings/parenting-tips.md

 One of the things you don't think about before you have kids is how impossible it is to have a non-stressful shopping or grocery trip with them, especially once they hit 2 or 3 years old.
 Get as much delivered as you can afford (including groceries), and save the rest for when you have a babysitter.

+Don't even attempt restaurants.
+It's not worth it.

 ### Relax a bit

-Don't try to be the perfect parent because we all suck in various ways that children are experts at identifying.
+Don't try to be the perfect parent because we all suck in our own personal ways that children are experts at identifying.

 - It's fine if your kid doesn't have a bath every single day
 - Bribing with candy is often totally worth it